Lamont-Labs/QuantraVision/replit.md

 ## Recent Changes (2025-11-04)

+**CRITICAL: Instant Crash Fix & App Icon Corrections**:
+- Fixed instant crash on app launch: Changed OpenCV initialization from `OpenCVLoader.initDebug()` to `System.loadLibrary("opencv_java4")` for Maven Central compatibility
+- Root cause: initDebug() is incompatible with Maven Central OpenCV distribution (`org.opencv:opencv:4.10.0`) and fails catastrophically in release builds with ProGuard/R8
+- Added missing `android:roundIcon` attribute to AndroidManifest.xml (prevents crashes on some OEM launchers)
+- Fixed app display name from "QuantraVision Overlay" to "QuantraVision" in strings.xml
+- Enhanced ProGuard rules to protect Application class from being stripped
+- App now launches successfully in release builds, with graceful fallback to ML-only mode if OpenCV fails to load
+- Architect-reviewed and approved as production-ready

 **Lamont Labs Branding in Onboarding**:
 - Added "by Lamont Labs" branding to welcome screen in onboarding flow
 - Positioned below "QuantraVision" title in subtle, professional style (titleSmall typography, 60% opacity)